eleKit/eleKit.github.io/content/other.md

 sections:
   - block: collection
     content:
-      title: Selected Projects
+      title: Other Projects
-      text: Here are a selection of projects that I have worked on over the years.
+      text: I enjoy making things in spare time.
+Here are a selection of projects that I have worked on over the years.
       filters:
         folders:
-          - project
+          - other
     design:
       view: article-grid
       fill_image: false